fmoliveira/developer-dao-frontend/README.md

 # Developer DAO Frontend

-> Disclaimer: Mostly unmaintained because the goal of this app was to improve discovery of tokens to NFT, and all NFTs were sold out.
+> Disclaimer: Mostly unmaintained because the goal of this app was to improve discovery of tokens to mint, and all NFTs were already sold out.
 I may come back and revamp it with a new purpose on top of the same tokens, or at least do a few tweaks to keep it for historical reasons.
 No promises though ;)

 This is an independent frontend implementation for the Developer DAO smart contract.
 The goal is to be able to easily find a token with the attributes you want to mint, and claim that token directly from the web app.